ofelcan164/API/sections/collections.md

 Create collection
 --------------

-* `POST /collections.json` will create a new collection. `name` is required, `asset_ids` is an optional comma separated list of IDs of assets (files) to be added to the new collection.
+* `POST /collections.json` will create a new collection. `name` is required and `asset_ids` is an optional comma separated list of IDs of assets (files) to be added to the new collection.

 ```json
 {